-- They survive cold nights by sheltering themselves in tree cavities, huddling with family members and other Pygmy Nuthatches, and letting their body temperature drop into hypothermia.
-They are the only birds in North America that combine those three energy-saving mechanisms.
+- They survive cold nights by sheltering themselves in tree cavities, huddling together, and letting their body temperature drop into hypothermia.
+They and the unrelated Vaux's Swift are the only bird species in North America that combine those three energy-saving mechanisms.

 - No records exist of Pygmy Nuthatches roosting alone.
 They always huddle in groups.
 In the 1950s, a biologist watched 150 Pygmy Nuthatches pile into roost holes in a single tree—at least 100 in a single hole.

 - Pygmy Nuthatches in aspen forests of Arizona often dig out nest cavities within scars or darkened patches of bark.
 One incubating female repeatedly climbed out and covered the entrance with her body, her dark back camouflaged against a dark scar on the trunk, to prevent a red squirrel from finding the nest.